Part of Framework Positioning

 HSP does not need to replace other models.

-HSP can help translate those models into system language:
+HSP can help translate those models into system layers: input, meaning, rules, activation, capacity, protection, feedback and safe updates.

 From total model to working model